throwaway-github-account-alex/coding-exercise/README.md

 ![Expected result photo given input at 2018-12-22T18-13-54](https://raw.githubusercontent.com/throwaway-github-account-alex/coding-exercise/master/ProgramScreenshot.png)

-I would have liked to get the unit testing working - and I made the mistake of attempting to setup the eco-system (CLion, cmake and googletest) at the same time as starting the test.
-I might fix the unit test build if I have some spare time.
-I had intended on testing it by iterating through the potential minutes in the day and with with a given schedule.
+I made the mistake of attempting to setup the eco-system (CLion, cmake and googletest) at the same time as starting the test.
+I got unit test build working the morning after with some fresh eyes.

 I pragmatically tested the code instead, debugging through it and checking the variable values, to try and keep within self imposed deadlines.